nicrame/Linux-Scripts/MOTD-EL/README.md

 MOTD scripts for EL

 This will install colorful and nice MOTD with some system information.
-MOTD is generated with sceript, that will be extracted to /etc/profile.d where you may modify them to suite your needs.
+MOTD is generated with scripts, that will be extracted to /etc/profile.d where you may modify them to suite your needs.

 Here is the main install script motd-el.sh - and the source files .sh used to create it.